 Chapter 3: Your Second Year: The Clinical Phase

 Chapter 4: Passing Your Boards: Preparing for the PANCE

 Chapter 5: Life After PA School

 This program is not currently approved for AAPA Category 1 Credit CME.

-Customers are allowed 60 days from the date of the initial purchase.
-Customer is also responsible for any fees incurred for the shipment of the returned product and to insure the package includes full replacement value of the contents received.
+Returns are allowed 60 days from the date of the initial purchase.
+The customer is also responsible for any fees incurred for the returned product’s shipment and to insure the package for the full replacement value of the contents received.
 Refunds will be issued back to the credit card that was used to make the original purchase (minus shipping and handling costs).
 We reserve the right to charge a $75 restocking fee on all returns.
 There are no refunds for the video on demand series.
 Read the Details.